 Types of Frauds That Affected Different Industries

-From the period of January 1, 2020, till March 10, 2020, and March 11, 2020, to April 28, 2020, TransUnion analyzed leading industries.
+From January 1, 2020, till March 10, 2020, and March 11, 2020, to April 28, 2020, TransUnion analyzed leading industries.
 They have identified suspected fraud increases in leading industry sectors and sorted the top types of fraud they experienced.
-TransUnion has pinpointed the highest online fraud in their respective industries.
+As a result, TransUnion has pinpointed the highest online fraud in their respective industries.

 |Industry||Suspected Fraud Increase||Top Type of Fraud|